jhildenbiddle/rollup-plugin-source-hash/README.md

 });
 ```

 The plugin will search for previous builds in the same output directory and match files based on the name pattern and the hash value length.
-For example, if a name pattern of `"bundle-[sourcehash].js"` is used to generate a new bundle named `bundle-52c87809.js`, all files that start with `bundle-`, contain an eight character hash value, and end with `.js` will be deleted.
+For example, if a name pattern of `"bundle-[sourcehash].js"` is used to generate a new bundle named `bundle-52c87809.js`, all files that start with `bundle-` followed by an eight character alphanumeric value and end with `.js` will be deleted.

 ```js
 // Rollup configuration